OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 As mentioned above, this type of attack is often designed to allow an attacker to induce users’ actions on the target site, even if anti-CSRF tokens are being used.

-### Load target web page on a HTML interpreter usign HTML iframe tag
+### Load Target Web Page on a HTML Interpreter Usign HTML iframe Tag

 Sites that do not protected against frame busting are vulnerable to clickjacking attack.
 If the `http://www.target.site` web page is successfully loaded into a frame, then the site is vulnerable to Clickjacking.
 An example of HTML code to create this testing web page is displayed in the following snippet: